-When the Commission receives the investigative report on a complaint, the Executive Director reviews it for thoroughness and writes an executive summary for the commissioners.
-The Commission then reviews the allegations in each case and makes a recommended finding to the City Manager.
-During this review process, the Commission also critiques the quality of the investigation and the investigative process.
-This review and comments by the commissioners gives City and Police Department management the advantage of having a perspective that is not found in most communities.
+When the Commission receives an investigative report, the Executive Director reviews it for completeness and writes an executive summary for the commissioners.
+The Commission then reviews each allegation in each case and makes a recommended finding.
+During this review process, the Commission also critiques the quality of the investigation and investigative process.
+This review and comment by the commissioners gives City and Police Department management the advantage of having a perspective that is not found in most communities.